tokamak-network/DRB-node/README.md

 3. **branch**: main
 4. **Make your changes**: Modify or add new features as needed.
 5. **Submit a Pull Request**: Once your changes are ready, submit a pull request with a description of your changes.

+### **Bugs/Error s**

+**Observed Issue:**

+- When the leader node receives a high volume of commit/reveal values from regular nodes simultaneously, it sometimes fails to store one or more values due to file I/O contention or other concurrency issues.

+**Potential Causes:**

+- High concurrency: too many simultaneous writes leading to missed file entries.
+- Lack of a retry or confirmation mechanism.

+**Suggested Improvements:**

+1. **Post-Wait Retry Mechanism (Leader-Initiated):**
+    - **Process:**
+        1. Leader waits after receiving the bulk of CVS/COS/secret values.
+        2. If any value is missing, leader requests that specific regular node to resend it.
+        3. Upon receiving the missing value, the leader stores it.
+        4. If missing values aren’t received after multiple retries, the leader may omit the node from the round, abort the round, or use another fallback.
+2. **Rate Limiting at Regular Nodes (Regular Node-Initiated):**
+    - **Process:**
+        - Implement a brief waiting period (e.g., 5–10 seconds) before a regular node sends another value (CVS, COS, or secret) to the leader node.
+        - This reduces the risk of overwhelming the leader node’s I/O operations and ensures more orderly handling of incoming data.

+**Benefits:**

+- **Data Integrity:** Both approaches help ensure that all values are accurately stored.
+- **System Reliability:** Introducing waiting periods and retry mechanisms improves fault tolerance and system stability.
+- **Scalability:** As the network grows and more regular nodes become active, these measures help maintain system responsiveness and correctness.